 The first step when making a warranty claim, either parts only or full parts and labour, is to ascertain the level of cover held on the equipment and whether it is still under warranty.

 Step 1: Contact the supplier to log the issue.
 Your supplier will usually be able to recommend an engineer in your area.

 Step 2: During the engineers visit, they will ascertain the cause of the problem and complete a report detailing any issues.
 The call-out fee will not be covered by your warranty.

 Step 3: The engineers report must be submitted to the supplier.
-Where the problem is deemed to be an electro-mechanical issue, replacement parts will be dispatched to the original delivery address.
+Where the problem is deemed to be an electro-mechanical issue by the manufacturer, replacement parts will be dispatched to the original delivery address.
 The cost of this will be covered by warranty.

 Step 4: A qualified engineer should return to site to fit replacement parts.
 The cost of this call-out, again, will not be covered under warranty.

 Step 5: Some manufacturers will require faulty parts to be returned, the cost of which may need to be covered by the customer.
 In this situation, customers are given the option of either returning the faulty part and, once received by the manufacturer, the replacement part is sent out or paying a refundable deposit of £250.
 When a deposit is paid, replacement parts will be dispatched immediately, the deposit held until the manufacturer is in possession of the faulty part, at which point it will be returned in full.